santiment/academy/src/docs/labels/withdrawal/index.md

 ---

 ## Description
-A withdrawal address is and address that belongs to some entity and used by that entity in order to receive withdrawal funds from CEX.
+A withdrawal address is and address that belongs to a user and used by a user in order to withdraw funds from a third-party, e.g CEX.
 The address is considered as a withdrawal address if it received funds from CEX (withdraw).

 Most common case is a centralized exchange withdrawal.
 See the details on the picture below.